Thursday, September 4

 12:30–2:00 p.m.Mentoring lunchKitchen-dining area

-2:00–3:30 p.m.Inference and uncertainty quantification for large and complex data 3
+2:00–3:35 p.m.Inference and uncertainty quantification for large and complex data 3—Session chair: Rebecca Willett, The University of Chicago

-Invited speaker: Matteo Sesia, University of Southern California—TBD
+Invited speaker: Matteo Sesia, University of Southern California—“Conformal Inference for Open-Set and Imbalanced Classification”

 Liren Shan, Toyota Technological Institute at Chicago—“Volume Optimality in Conformal Prediction with Structured Prediction Sets”